Bhargav863/AWS/IAM/ReadMe.md

 * Maximum of 50 tags you can give for a resource.
 * Tags are optional, but it is a best practice to use tags.

+### Access Advisor
+* IAM access advisor shows which services that IAM users, Groups and Roles can access and when they are last accessed.
+* It is used to revise your policies to the users.

+## AWS organisations
+* AWS Organizations is a service that lets you centrally manage multiple AWS accounts under a single organization.
+* As company grows using one big account will be risky
+   - No isolation between teams.
+   - Difficult cost tracking
+   - No centralized management.
+* Organizations will help us to manage differnet root accounts for different teams.
+     - company root account = Management Account (Controls organization)
+     - Different teams root account = Member account( Control their own team account and resources)
+* You can control access to these member account using SCP(service control policies).
+* At the end, management account will get the bill.
+* organizations handles multiple root accounts.

+## IAM Access analyzer
+* IAM Access Analyzer helps you identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, shared with an external entity.
+This lets you identify unintended access to your resources and data, which is a security risk.
+* Based on finding it will take action.